 If you want to simplify your mom life, you need to be more intentional with the time spent in a day.
 Use time blocking to get the job done.
 Plan out your day and block time for the tasks.
 I like using Excel spreadsheet like this one to design my weekly plan.

 I’ve always tried to make the best use of my time.
-Though I’m at home, I don’t pick up any call while I’m working.
+When I’m working at home, I don’t pick up any call.
 All phone calls go straight to the voicemail, and I turn my mobile phone goes into silent mode.
 I need to remove all kind of distractions and 100% focus on my work.

 You Might Also Like:

-Do you have any tips to help simplify your mom life?
+Do you have any tips for simplifying your mom life?
 Please share in the comments.